xpadro/spring-integration/README.md

 * [WEB SERVICES] - Examples using Spring Integration Web Services support.

+* [MONGO DB] - Integration with a MongoDB database.

 * [RMI] - Processing of messages over RMI.

 * [SPRING JMS] - Although not a direct part of the Spring Integration project, it is included in the certification guide.
 For this reason, it is appropriate to include this module in this repository.